-4.12.1 Tyre Homologation
+1. Tyre Homologation

-- Homologated tyre rules will apply to Australian Championship classes and the R3 Cup. - All tyres for Superbike, Supersport, Supersport 300, and R3 Cup must be commercially available to all competitors and be selected from the current MA ASBK tyre homologation list available on the MA website - www.ma.org.au. - Tyres in each class will be required to be approved by MA.
-Direct any tyre homologation queries to roadrace@ma.org.au - Competitors in Supersport and SS300 classes are permitted to select the choice of either treaded tyres or slick tyres on their machine.
-Slick or treaded tyres must be fitted to both the front and rear wheels of their machine.
-A mixture of both is not permitted.
+- Homologated tyre rules will apply to Australian Championship classes and the R3 Cup. - All tyres for Superbike, Supersport, Supersport 300, and R3 Cup must be commercially available to all competitors and be selected from the current ASBK Tyre Homologation list available on the ASBK website - www.asbk.com.au - Tyres in each class will be required to be approved by MA.
+Direct any tyre homologation gueries to roadrace@ma.org.au - Competitors in Supersport and SS300 classes only the use of slick tyres is permitted unless the track is declared wet where wet weather tyres are then permitted.

-4.12.2 Dry Tyre Allocation
+2. Dry Tyre Allocation